Quick overview:

 Install Windows 8.1 and 7 in parallel

-You can now set up Windows 8.1 and 7 in dual boot:
+Now you can set up Windows 8.1 and 7 in dual boot:

 - Insert the installation DVD or insert the corresponding USB stick.
 Restart the computer.

-- When restarting, press the space bar so that the computer starts from the installation medium.
+- Press the space bar when restarting so that the computer starts from the installation medium.

 - Select the language and enter the license key.